Address: 77 W. Underwood St.

 Orlando, FL 32806

 Joseph Ibrahim, MD, currently serves as trauma medical director at Orlando Health Orlando Regional Medical Center (ORMC), where he oversees Central Florida’s only Level One Trauma Center.
 Dr. Ibrahim joined Orlando Health’s Department of Surgical Education in 2012 as associate program director of the General Surgery Residency.
-He is also a member of Orlando Health Physicians Surgical Group, and is board certified in both general surgery and surgical critical care.
+He is also a member of Orlando Health Medical Group Surgery, and is board certified in both general surgery and surgical critical care.

 Dr. Ibrahim earned his medical degree from the James H. Quillen College of Medicine at East Tennessee State University in 2003, where he served as vice president of his class and was awarded the Arnold P. Gold Humanism in Medicine Award.
 Dr. Ibrahim completed a general surgery residency at East Tennessee State University, and was recognized with the Outstanding Surgical Resident Award.
 He then completed a surgical critical care fellowship at Orlando Health.